 RX Sports Massage Therapy is a local business based at CTC Crossfit (Cortex) in Sandy.

-We are open on Monday afternoons/evenings, Tuesday mornings through to 8:15pm, Wednesday afternoons/evenings, Thursday afternoon/evenings and Friday mornings.
+We are open Monday – Thursday offering morning, daytime and evening appointments to suit your schedule.
 We offer sports massage, sports therapy, medical acupuncture/dry needling, myofascial cupping, pregnancy massage and kinesiology taping.

 RX Sports Massage Therapy works to –

 - Improve mobility, range of motion and flexibility

 - Reduce pain

 - Assist with injury recovery

 Fully qualified level 3 Sports Massage Therapist through Sports Therapy UK.
 Fully insured through BGI.

 Jacqui also holds qualifications in medical acupuncture/dry needling, myofascial cupping, pregnancy massage and kineosiolgy taping.

 Jacqui been heavily involved in sport for the past 24 years, in-particular, rowing and latterly CrossFit.